horaciovelvetine/ForceDrawnGraphs/docs/Tutte_Centroid_Layout.md

-# The Weighted Average Approach:
+# The Weighted Average Approach & A Bit of Context: W.T.
+Tuttle

-The original concept for using weighted averages to determine the layout of a Graph is a valid approach.
-However, with it's ignorance to the discoveries made in the field of Graph Theory, it has a tendency to produce bad layouts of the data relatively slowly (especially as the size of  graph increases).
-As an exercise, here is a simple java implementation of this approach:
+The original idea for attempting to layout a graph relied on a relatively simlply idea, using weighted means to calculate the best fit for a 'centroid'.
+And with a little bit of algebra and the recursive brute force math engine that is a computer, is an applicable solution to the layout problem.
+The beauty of this solution (in my humble opinion) is in it's approachability and easily iterable complexity as an introduction to a number of other interesting fields like Graph Theory.

+William Thomas Tuttle is a mathmetician, code breaker and educator responsible for a number of breakthroughs in... let's go with Science & Engineering.
+His passion for learning and reasearch make it tremendously hard to narrow his contributions in relation to this application, especially given my limited understanding of his contributions (which span an almost comical number of fields), but - without a 'Tutte Polynomial' Graph Theory as a modern field would be very different.
+His work in the drawing, layout, and analysis of weighted graphs in particular are likely originating sources for much of the approach outlined below, and throughout this application.

 ```java
 public class GraphLayout {